 Surgery – Surgery is only necessary if medicine and diet changed can’t control flare-ups.
 However, nearly 70% of people with Crohn’s Disease end up needing surgery some point in their life.
 This is because Crohn’s Disease can lead to the creation of a fissure, fistula, or some intestinal obstruction.
 A portion of the affected area may also need to be removed (called a resection)

-Schedule an Appointment for Chrohn’s Disease Treatment!
+Schedule an Appointment for Chrohn’s Disease Treatment in Rochester Today!